 This treatment is sometimes used when unconjugated bilirubin levels are very high and phototherapy is not sufficiently effective.
 An exchange transfusion can rapidly remove bilirubin from the bloodstream.
-A small amount of the newborn's blood is gradually removed (one syringe at a time) and replaced with an equal volume of donor blood.
+A small amount of the newborn's blood is gradually removed (one syringe at a time) and replaced with (exchanged for) an equal volume of donor blood.
 The procedure usually takes about 2 hours.
 Exchange transfusion may also remove antibodies against red blood cells if the hyperbilirubinemia is due to blood type mismatch between mother and infant.

 Exchange transfusions may need to be repeated if bilirubin levels remain high.
 Also, the procedure has risks and complications, such as heart and breathing problems, blood clots, and electrolyte imbalances in the blood.

 The need for exchange transfusion has decreased since phototherapy has become so effective and since doctors have become better able to prevent problems resulting from incompatible blood types.